Arize-ai/client_python/src/arize/_generated/api_client/docs/RoleBindingsApi.md

 }
 ```
 This fails because only `role_id` can be updated on an existing binding.

+**Authorization**
+Requires both `ROLE_BINDING_CREATE` and `ROLE_BINDING_DELETE` permissions
+on the binding's resource.
+Together, these permissions grant
+administrator-level authority on the resource.
+If the binding does not
+exist, belongs to another account, or the caller lacks either permission,
+the endpoint returns `404`.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>